tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Because `Multi Record` `Measures` return only a single value, they are often paired with reporting or visualization outside of the Framework (e.g., spreadsheets, dashboards, or issue lists) that link summary counts back to the specific records needing attention.

-See also: [Phases: Pre-Amendment, Amendment, Post-Amendment](../guide/implementers/index.md#641-phases-pre-amendment-amendment-post-amendment-normative) in the implementers guide for a discussion of "pre-amendment" and "post-amendment" phases in a `Quality Control` workflow.
+See also: [Phases: Pre-Amendment, Amendment, Post-Amendment](../guide/implementers/index.md#641-phases-pre-amendment-amendment-post-amendment-normative) in the [BDQ Implementer's Guide}(../guide/implementers/index.md) for a discussion of "pre-amendment" and "post-amendment" phases in a `Quality Control` workflow.

 ##### 8.1.3.1 Contrast with Quality Assurance (non-normative)